-ACTION DESCRIPTION RESPONSIBILITY PARTNERSHIPS IN CURRENT WORKPLAN PRIORITY LEVEL 1 Douglas Street Detailed Design " Based on the conceptual design and results of Action 11, a detailed design to be developed for Douglas Street.
-Engineering and PW DVBA, BC Transit No High 12 Douglas Street Construction " Construction of Douglas Street improvements based on detailed design and results of Action 12.
-Engineering and PW DVBA, BC Transit No Medium
+ACTION DESCRIPTION RESPONSIBILITY PARTNERSHIPS IN CURRENT WORKPLAN PRIORITY LEVEL 10 Douglas Street " Construction of Douglas Street Engineering and PW DVBA, No High Construction improvements based on detailed design 1 BC Transit

 6.2.4 DOWNTOWN PUBLIC REALM COMMITTEE

 An interdepartmental Staff Working Group will be formed to monitor and identify implementation opportunities and provide guidance to capital projects related to public spaces in the downtown.
 The committee will be coordinated by the Planning Department and meet quarterly and more frequently as needed, and be made up of representation from the Arts and Culture, Engineering/Street Operations, Public Works, Parks, Planning and Engagement.